 Scope of Authority: The agent’s authority includes decisions regarding medical treatments, surgeries, and hospital admissions.
 However, it’s constrained by any specific instructions outlined by the principal within the document.
 The agent cannot consent to certain procedures like psychosurgery or abortion.

 Execution Process: The principal and two witnesses must sign the document.
-Alternatively, a notary public’s acknowledgment can replace the witnesses.
+Alternatively, an online notary’s acknowledgment can replace the witnesses.
 The witnesses cannot be related to the principal or have a claim to their estate.

 Revocation Rights: The principal can revoke the Medical Power of Attorney anytime they’re mentally competent.
 They can do so by notifying the agent, destroying the document, or executing a new one.